-Jet Airways, bankers to meet airline's vendors, lessors to discuss debt plan: sources
+Jet Airways, bankers to meet airline's vendors, lessors to discuss debt plan - sources

-NEW DELHI (Reuters) - India’s debt-laden Jet Airways is close to reaching a deal with State Bank of India for a fresh loan of 15 billion rupees ($215 million) to meet its working capital needs, two sources aware of the matter told Reuters.
+NEW DELHI (Reuters) - India’s debt-laden Jet Airways (JET.NS) is close to reaching a deal with State Bank of India (SBI.NS) for a fresh loan of 15 billion rupees ($215 million) to meet its working capital needs, two sources aware of the matter told Reuters.

 The airline has scheduled a meeting on Jan.
 8 with its vendors and lessors, many of whom are getting increasingly concerned over non-payment of dues, and officials from State Bank of India (SBI) to discuss the debt restructuring plan, the first source with direct knowledge said.